alkhrom/Git-demo2/index.md

 By convention, code points are commonly written in the format of U+XXXX~16~.
 For instance the code point for  the Cyrillic capital "Ж" is U+0416.
 As soon as the code point for a character is found in the lookup table, *encoding* comes into action to build an in-memory representation for the code point according to the encoding scheme rules (there may be, and actually are, different encoding schemes, mostly due to historical reasons, e.g. UCS-2, UTF-32, etc.).
 The entire Unicode space allows 1 114 112 code points ranging from 0 to 10FFFF~16~, of which only  128 237 are actually defined in v 9.0 of The Standard.
 The space can be structured by *planes*, of which the Plane 0 (Basic Multilingual Plane, BMP) accommodates characters for almost all modern languages, and a large number of symbols.
-## <a name="bookmark></How To Encode a Character in UTF-8
+## How To Encode a Character in UTF-8
 UTF-8 is an undeniable winner of the race among Unicode encoding schemes when it comes to memory saving and  reverse compatibility with ASCII simply due to the encoding rule#1, which rules:
  - Use one byte for points in the range from 0 to 127 (decimal) like this:
 	0x00000000 to 0x0000007F: 0xxxxxxx

 > It is easy to see this is nothing else but the good old one-byte ASCII, so legacy software that knows nothing about Unicode would not even notice the difference.

-As for the code points above 128 (dec), the UTF-8 rules to actually use as many bytes as needed (so it is a variable-width encoding) according to the scheme below:
+<a name></a> As for the code points above 128 (dec), the UTF-8 rules to actually use as many bytes as needed (so it is a variable-width encoding) according to the scheme below:

 0x00000080 — 0x000007FF: 110xxxxx 10xxxxxx